 "Breathe!" was created by Celleste and Eric, two artists originally from Montreal who made the jump to Los Angeles in 2017.
 With music at the heart of their careers, the pair always knew they wanted to combine their creative abilities with meaningful social activism.

 In 2018, after partnering with Habitat for Humanity of Greater Los Angeles on a song and video to help raise funds for rebuilding efforts after California wildfires and natural disasters, Celleste and Eric were determined to use their music as a force of activism once again.
 Drawing on their own experiences with mental health challenges, as well as those of friends, family, and the community around them, they embarked on creating an international project that would simultaneously lift spirits, and raise both awareness and funds, in support of mental health.
 The result of that effort is "Breathe!".

 Celleste is a singer and songwriter, based in Los Angeles.
 She's also an accomplished dancer, actress, model, and film director and editor, shooting and directing her own music videos.
 To learn more about Celleste, visit celleste.com.

-Eric is a singer, songwriter, and music producer based in Los Angeles.
+Eric is a singer, songwriter, film and television composer, and music producer based in Los Angeles.
 He's also the crossword contributor to the Malibu Times Magazine in Malibu, CA. To learn more about Eric, visit ericdick.com.

 HIGHLIGHTING LOS ANGELES AND MONTREAL